-Ownership of Written Work
+Ownership of Written Work and Classroom Materials

 Written work you present in fulfillment of course requirements becomes the property of the college.
-The teacher or the college, however, may not publish the written work for any reason without your permission.
-The original copy is returned to you at the discretion of the teacher.
+The instructor or the college, however, may not publish the written work for any reason without your permission.
+The original copy is returned to you at the discretion of the instructor.
 When it is not returned, you have the right to request and be given a copy of work turned in.
 You should request a copy not later than the end of the quarter following that during which you took the course.